Why getting a tattoo hurts — the science behind inking

 The inks or dyes themselves have also evolved over time; as a rule of thumb, tattoo ink is made up of two parts: a pigment and a carrier.
 The pigment is the substance that gives the ink its color, while the carrier is a solvent that ensures the pigment is evenly mixed, protects against pathogens and aids application.
 Throughout time, water or alcohol have been the most widely used carriers, while glycerine and denatured alcohols have started being used in modern tattooing.

-Pigments have been made from, well, mostly anything colorful; traditional colors were made with materials like simple dirt, pen ink (yay, prisons), soot, even blood.
+Pigments have been made from, well, mostly anything colorful; traditional colors were made with materials like simple dirt, pen ink (yay, prisons), soot, even with blood — needless to say, we strongly, strongly advice against this.
 Modern pigments are derived from heavy metals, metal oxides, liquid hydrocarbons, or carbon.
 But be warned: red dyes, in particular, are known to cause allergies and swelling for a few months after getting a tattoo.

 One of the most spectacular (read: insane) pigment recipes I’ve come across hails from ancient Rome and calls for Egyptian pine bark, corroded bronze ground in vinegar, and iron sulfate to be mixed with insect eggs, then soaked in water and leek juice.
 The concoction would be rubbed energetically on fresh wounds made with needles or blades to create the tattoo.
 It bugged me.